 |Additional Requirements and/or Comments: |

 Only one Wesleyan course can be taken non-graded towards the Psychology major.
 This is a Column 1 Breadth Requirement course in Psychology.
-The course is intended for prospective psychology majors and students with related interests.
-Students who have taken Behavioral Neurobiology (NS&B 213) are encouraged to take a more advanced course, as the present introductory course assumes no knowledge of brain anatomy and physiology.
+The course is intended for prospective and declared Psychology majors as well as students with related interests.
+Students who have already taken NS&B 213 are encouraged to take PSYC 225 instead, as the present course assumes no knowledge of brain anatomy and physiology.

-Students not admitted during preregistration will be admitted at first class only if seats become available.
-Priority will go to students on the enrollment request list who previously unsuccessfully requested the course and/or PSYC/NSB majors.
+Students not admitted during preregistration will be admitted at the first class only if seats become available.
+Priority will go to students on the enrollment request list who previously unsuccessfully requested the course and to PSYC and NSB majors.
 Because the course often has a long request list, please do not email the instructor.